firebadnofire/LOSS-LICENSE/README.md

 Raw text of the license can be found in the LICENSE file of this repository

+## Permissions:
+Commercial use
+Distribution
+Modification
+Private use

+## Conditions:
+Disclose Source
+Must use the same license for forks

+## Limitations:
+The licensed software or any modified version cannot be used for training or creating machine learning algorithms.
+The licensed software may not be patented.
+No warranties
+Limitation on liability

 Want to use this license in your project?
 Feel free to!

 # License text: